Eduard-Konovka/eliftech-school--delivery-app/README.md

 This app uses a back-end server at [https://delivery-app-eduard-konovka.herokuapp.com/](https://delivery-app-eduard-konovka.herokuapp.com)

-- The route `/api/shops` is used to get the list of stores
+- The `/api/shops` endpoint is used to get the list of stores
-- The route `/api/products` is used to get the list of stores
+- The `/api/products` endpoint is used to get the list of stores
-- The `/api/orders` route is used to send orders
+- The `/api/orders` endpoint is used to send orders

 ## Script commands in console: